 - Check for poisonous plants such as poison ivy.
 The best way to remember this is to examine the plant and think to yourself, “leaves of three, let it be”.
 If you come in contact with poison ivy, it should lead to a rash that could be quite severe and itchy.

-Machetes Ideal For Wood
+Machetes Ideal For Chopping Wood

 If you thought that every machete was the same, you thought wrong.
 There are certain machetes that are better for cutting vegetation rather than wood and others that are better for wood than vegetation.
 So, what are these you ask?